For the last 30 years, many of us have watched the Simpsons on our screens every night.

 Our CEO, James Calder, commented on the results:

 “We often look to TV shows to inspire our own career choices, so it’s interesting to see how lucrative the jobs of some of our favourite characters really are.
-With inflation and also changing requirements in the marketplace, roles which may have seemed like a safe bet for a secure future 30 years ago, are now degraded and, in some cases, obsolete.
-With the longevity of shows like The Simpsons meaning they are still on our screens even now, it’s important that audiences reflect on the job choices and allow it to inspire where appropriate, but also do their due diligence to find the right job for them.”
+With inflation and also changing requirements in the marketplace, roles that may have seemed like a safe bet for a secure future 30 years ago, are now degraded and, in some cases, obsolete.
+With the longevity of shows like The Simpsons meaning they are still on our screens even now, it’s important that audiences reflect on the job choices and allow it to inspire where appropriate, but also do their due diligence to find the right job for them.”– James Calder, CEO

-We may not have any vacancies for nuclear power plant owners, but if you’re looking for your perfect role, get in touch!
+We may not have any vacancies for nuclear power plant owners, but if you’re looking for your perfect role, contact us today.